Support and Resources

 Scholarships and Grants

 Several scholarships are available to University of Delaware students.
-The Center for Black Culture directly oversees two scholarships: the CBC Needs-Based Scholarship and the African Violet Memorial Award.
+The Center for Black Culture directly oversees the CBC Needs-Based Scholarship.

 African Violet Memorial Award

 The African Violet Scholarship was established by the ladies initiated through the Mu Pi Chapter of Delta Sigma Theta Sorority, Incorporated, an organization of college educated women committed to the constructive development of its members and to public service with a primary focus on the Black community.
 The endowment of this scholarship in 2018 at the University of Delaware signifies that these ladies are committed and dedicated to support the success of students who might otherwise be forgotten.
 This scholarship is awarded to a full-time matriculated undergraduate student from an underrepresented group with a demonstrated commitment to scholarship, public service, and leadership.
 Visit the SFS website for more information.

 Through our Office of the Dean of Students, Student Life offers a Student Crisis fund designed to support students facing a serious financial hardship due to unanticipated expenses.
 Visit the website for more information.

 For women 40+ seeking new job skills, training and educational opportunities to support themselves.

 For first-year and second-year college students who graduated from high school.